rancher/docs/content/rancher/v2.0-v2.4/en/installation/other-installation-methods/air-gap/install-rancher/_index.md

 > - Configure custom CA root certificate to access your services?
 See [Custom CA root certificate]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/options/custom-ca-root-certificate/).
 > - Record all transactions with the Rancher API?
 See [API Auditing]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/other-installation-methods/single-node-docker/advanced/#api-audit-log).

-- For Rancher prior to v2.3.0, you will need to mirror the `system-charts` repository to a location in your network that Rancher can reach.
+- For Rancher before v2.3.0, you will need to mirror the `system-charts` repository to a location in your network that Rancher can reach.
 Then, after Rancher is installed, you will need to configure Rancher to use that repository.
-For details, refer to the documentation on [setting up the system charts for Rancher prior to v2.3.0.]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/resources/local-system-charts/)
+For details, refer to the documentation on [setting up the system charts for Rancher before v2.3.0.]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/resources/local-system-charts/)

 Choose from the following options: